How clear are your boundaries?

 Fences allow you to protect what's valuable to you.
 They also allow you to control who and what enters your space.

 In the workplace, setting boundaries helps establish a productive work environment.
-You – and everyone you work with – have different values, needs, and beliefs about what's right.
+You – and the people you work with – have different values, needs, and beliefs about what's right.
 These differences can lead to conflict, resentment, anger, anxiety, and stress.

 This is called managing your boundaries.
 It's an assertive and responsible way to make sure others respect your needs, while you respect theirs.